Aliases for AP3M1 Gene

 GeneCards Summary for AP3M1 Gene

-AP3M1 (Adaptor Related Protein Complex 3 Mu 1 Subunit) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Lysosome.
-GO annotations related to this gene include Rab GTPase binding.
-An important paralog of this gene is AP4M1.
+AP3M1 (Adaptor Related Protein Complex 3 Subunit Mu 1) is a Protein Coding gene.
+Diseases associated with AP3M1 include Hermansky-Pudlak Syndrome and Hermansky-Pudlak Syndrome 2.
+Among its related pathways are Lysosome and Chaperonin-mediated protein folding.
+Gene Ontology (GO) annotations related to this gene include Rab GTPase binding.
+An important paralog of this gene is AP3M2.